-If your heart rate remains above a chosen beats per minute (BPM) while you appear to have been inactive for a period of 10 minutes, your Apple Watch can notify you.
+If your heart rate remains above or below a chosen beats per minute (BPM) while you appear to have been inactive for a period of 10 minutes, your Apple Watch can notify you.

-You can turn on heart rate notifications when you first open the Heart Rate app, or at any time later:
+You can turn on heart rate notifications when you first open the Heart Rate app on your Apple Watch, or at any time later from your iPhone:

 - Tap the My Watch tab, then tap Heart Rate.

-- Tap Elevated Heart Rate, then choose a BPM.
+- Tap High Heart Rate, then choose a BPM.

 Heart rate notifications are available only on Apple Watch Series 1 or later.